 Stevie has forgotten Nora, which hurts Nora immeasurably.
 Stevie’s family is grateful to this “stranger” who somehow managed the herculean task of carrying unconscious Stevie from the bottom of a deep forested gully and to find help, which saved her life.

 Nora has been made physically strong working her family’s cattle farm all her life.
 She repairs fences, hefts sacks of feed, and sells meat at the family store, but she’s trying to be vegan.
 Her mother is cruel and physically abusive to her daughter.
 There’s no father in sight.
 Nora was counting on leaving behind her unbearable life and moving to California with the love of her life, Stevie.

 Nora hovers just outside her hospital room door, visiting Stevie whenever the parents take a break, hoping Stevie will, first, wake up, and then remember her.
 But Stevie’s memory is not jogged into remembering Nora.

 Because this is a young adult (YA) book, you expect it to end, at least on a positive note.
 Without giving the course taken and spoil it for the reader, I’ll say this story shows the strength of love against any obstacle and all odds.
 What a great theme!

 Patricia Hruby Powell is the author of the award-winning books: Lift As You Climb; Josephine; Loving vs Virginia; and Struttin’ With Some Barbecue all signed and for sale at Jane Addams bookstore.
-Books forthcoming about women’s suffrage, Martha Graham, and Ella Fitzgerald. talesforallages.com
+Her forthcoming books are about women’s suffrage, Martha Graham, Ella Fitzgerald, as well as poems about waterfowl. talesforallages.com